rhysuki/go.love/README.md

 A simple project skeleton for [LÖVE](https://love2d.org/) games that takes inspiration from [Godot](https://godotengine.org/).
 It's geared toward low-spec 2D pixel-art games, and includes libraries and assets to get you up and running as soon as you fork the repo.

-* Combines the simplicity of LÖVE with the power of Godot
-* Nodes and Signals make it easy to create, extend and connect objects
-* Filled with assets: 30+ graphics, 25+ sound effects, 3 fonts, all free to use (see credits)

 <div align="center">
 	<a href="/LICENSE.md">
 		<img alt="GitHub License" src="https://img.shields.io/github/license/rhysuki/love-godot-base?style=for-the-badge">